-Nili’s experience in personal injury ranges from soft tissue injuries to catastrophic claims, and also historical and institutional abuse claims following the Royal Commission into Institutional Responses to Child Sexual Abuse.
-Her particular passion and expertise is in the area of institutional and historical abuse claims involving government departments.
+Nili’s experience in personal injury ranges from soft tissue injuries to catastrophic claims involving complex medical issues.
+Her particular passion and expertise is in the area of institutional and historical abuse claims involving Government Departments and Religious Institutions.
 She has represented numerous plaintiffs in claims against institutions for child sexual abuse.

 Nili holds a Bachelor of Law with Honours and a Bachelor of Commerce from Macquarie University.
 She obtained a Masters of Law in 2017.

-Nili is an Adjunct Lecturer teaching Advocacy, Ethics and Civil Litigation at the College of Law.
+Nili is also an Adjunct Lecturer teaching Advocacy, Ethics and Civil Litigation at the College of Law.